Charles R. Saunders: Literary career

 In 2006, small press Night Shade Books made a deal with Saunders to publish an updated edition of Imaro.
 This new edition excludes the novella "Slaves of the Giant-Kings", which Saunders felt held too many parallels to the present day Rwandan genocide.
 In 2008 the second novel in the updated Imaro trilogy The Quest for Cush was published by Night Shade Books, and the company has decided not to publish any other Imaro novels at this time.

-In 2008 Saunders released the related work Dossouye through Sword & Soul Media and the online publisher Lulu, Dousouye is a fix-up novel created from the short stories "Agbewe's Sword", "Gimmile's Songs", "Shiminege’s Mask", "Marwe’s Forest", and "Obenga’s Drum", the last previously unpublished.
+In 2008, Saunders released the related work Dossouye through Sword & Soul Media and the online publisher Lulu, Dossouye is a fix-up novel created from the short stories "Agbewe's Sword", "Gimmile's Songs", "Shiminege’s Mask", "Marwe’s Forest", and "Obenga’s Drum", the last previously unpublished.
 Dossouye herself is a woman warrior inspired by the real-life female warriors of the West African Kingdom of Dahomey.
 Her first stories appeared in Jessica Amanda Salmonson's Amazons! and Marion Zimmer Bradley's Sword and Sorceress, two anthologies designed to increase the number and recognition of female heroes in sword and sorcery fiction.
 "Agbewe's Sword" was adapted by Saunders himself in the screenplay of the film Amazons (1986).
 In 2009 he released The Trail of Bohu, the third title in the now ongoing Imaro series, through the Sword & Soul Media storefront.
 In 2009 he released The Naama War the fourth and latest Imaro novel through Lulu.
 In 2012, he released Dossouye: The Dancers of Mulukau, the second novel of Dossouye.

-In 2017 Saunders released "Nyumbani Tales", a collection of Nyumbani stories that had not yet been republished, among them "Katisa," about Imaro's mother.
+In 2017, Saunders released "Nyumbani Tales", a collection of Nyumbani stories that had not yet been republished, among them "Katisa," about Imaro's mother.
 In 2018, he published a story of Imaro in the anthology The Mighty Warriors, edited by Robert M. Price.

+He was posthumously inducted into the CSSFA Hall of Fame in 2025.